iadvize/boxed-tag/README.md

 ## Call web SDK methods from host

 Web SDK methods cannot be called from host context because the iAdvize tag is isolated in the iframe.
 So we need to tell the iframe what we want to call.
-After having called `initIAdvizeHost`, a `iAdvizeInternals` object is available in the host window context.
+After having called `initIAdvizeHost`, a `iAdvizeSandboxedInterface` object is available in the host window context.
 This object sends the `method` name and `args` to the iframe, that will call the web SDK.
 The `activate` and `on` methods can return a value to the host :
 to retrieve it, add a `window.addEventListener("message")` and check the `e.date.method` property to recognize the method called.